 The horses found along the southeastern coast seem to possess a special mystique that intrigues and enchants thousands of visitors each year.
 Living among the salt marshes, dunes, and maritime forests in Maryland, Virginia, North Carolina, and Georgia, these small, sturdy horses have survived for centuries and can still be enjoyed today.

-If you plan on visiting one of the pristine areas to see the horses, be sure to abide by the safety rules and tips for viewing the wild mustangs, horses and ponies.
+If you plan on visiting one of the pristine areas to see the horses, be sure to abide by the safety rules and tips for viewing the wild mustangs, horses, and ponies.

 Catch the Cumberland Island Ferry from downtown St. Marys for a day trip, overnight camping, or a stay at the luxurious Greyfield Inn, the only Cumberland Island hotel.

+Established in 1965, Assateague Island National Seashore is home to wild Chincoteague Ponies owned by two different states: Virginia and Maryland.
 A fence divides these two herds on Assateague Island at the state line between Maryland and Virginia.

 For centuries, wild horses freely roamed many areas of the Outer Banks.
-Detailed information from 16th Century Spanish ship logs and journals indicates that the first horses arrived on the Outer Banks via Spanish explorers' vessels as early as 1520.
+Detailed information from 16th-century Spanish ship logs and journals indicates that the first horses arrived on the Outer Banks as early as 1520.

-Ocracoke Island Banker Horses - North Carolina
+Ocracoke Island Banker, North Carolina

-Shackleford Banks is a wonderful horse-watching island, although because of its location 3-miles offshore, visiting the island takes a bit of planning.
-There are seasonal and regular ferry services that go to the island and the National Park Service offers occasional horse watching field trips.
+Shackleford Banks is a wonderful horse-watching island, although because of its location three miles offshore, visiting the island takes a bit of planning.
+There are seasonal and regular ferry services that go to the island, and the National Park Service offers occasional horse-watching field trips.

 There are several boat tours around the island and ferry service to the island for visitors who wish to enjoy a closer view.
-Special programs and field trips are available through the Reserve, the NC Maritime Museum and other organizations.
+Special programs and field trips are available through the Reserve, the NC Maritime Museum, and other organizations.